 If you would like to have a spare key close to home in case you get locked out leave one with a trusted neighbour.
 Alternatively, a combination lock box secured and hidden away from your home entrances will keep your spare key secure.

 Important note - don't put your address on the key tag you give to your neighbour in the event that their house gets broken into.

 More on keys

 Don't leave deadbolt keys in the lock on the inside when you're out.
 This pretty much negates the security of the deadbolt.
 Remove the key and place it in a non-visible place nearby for use in emergencies.
 Getting all locks keyed alike means you can keep one on your keychain and others around the house.

 Don't leave your house or car keys just inside the front door, by open windows, or in the car in easy reach of opportunistic thieves.
 Keep them out of sight.
 The same goes for wallets, handbags, mobile phones, and other valuables.

 Sound the alarm

 A quality home alarm system can help to safeguard yourself and your possessions, when you are home as well as while you are away.
-Look for an alarm installation company who have a solid reputation, that the installing tradesperson is licenced to install security equipment, and that they use products and components from reliable brands.
+Look for an alarm installation company who have a solid reputation, that the installing tradesperson is licenced to install security equipment, and that uses products and components from reliable brands.

-Maintain the alarms system once it is installed by carrying out yearly servicing.
+Maintain the alarm system once it is installed by carrying out yearly servicing.
 This minimises false alarms and ensures the system is offering complete home protection for your property 365 days a year.

 For complete coverage invest backup from in a professional Back to Base alarm monitoring service.
 This service ensures a security specialist will be notified if your alarm system goes off any time of the day or night.